 Consider a two-week Outback adventure that provides an entirely different trip—an in-depth glimpse into the desert region of Australia.
 Start in Adelaide to museum and gallery hop, then hit the road at several lookouts, tombs, and churches on the way to Coober Pedy.
 Uluru is home to Ayers Rock, followed by a stop at Kings Canyon.
 In Alice Springs, visit the popular museums and historical sights, along with the stunning MacDonnell Ranges.
 Pause to take photos at the Tropic of Capricorn, stop at a UFO attraction, and enjoy a dip or two into the nearby thermal springs.
 Tour the incredible Katherine Gorge, take a billabong around Kakadu National Park, plunge into waterfalls, and walk around ancient formations in Ubirr.
 The trip closes out with a wildlife tour in Darwin.

-Or, take a crossover trip from Australia into New Zealand.
-Begin in Sydney to do some sightseeing, followed by a stop in Uluru to tour the best of The Outback, including local art.
-Check out the local landmarks in Melbourne, from funky graffiti to bohemian cafés, followed by a meeting with kangaroos in the wild, a ride along a famous, coastal road, and a visit to Phillip’s island—populated with plenty of native species.
+Or, take a crossover trip from Australia to New Zealand.
+Begin in Sydney to do some sightseeing, followed by a stop in Uluru to tour the best of the outback, including local art.
+Check out the local landmarks in Melbourne, from funky graffiti to bohemian cafés, followed by a meeting with kangaroos in the wild, a ride along a famous coastal road, and a visit to Phillip’s island—populated with plenty of native species.
 Catch a flight to Auckland to go sightseeing, visit the fish market, go shopping in Parnell, and tour historic Devonport.
 Board the Dolphin Seeker along the Bay of Islands for some dolphin and whale watching, with significant stops along the way.
 Return to Auckland to ascend the Sky Tower and stroll the boardwalk along Mission Bay at sunset.